-The goal of the Program is to increase retention and graduation rates of college students who demonstrate academic need and who are either first-generation, and/or low income, and/or have a documented disability.
+The goal of the program is to increase retention and graduation rates of college students who demonstrate academic need and who are either first-generation, and/or low income, and/or have a documented disability.
 This goal is based upon the belief that all students, regardless of age, family background, learning style, or presence of a disability, should have equal opportunity to reach their full personal, academic, and career potential.
-Future Participants Who is eligible to join the SSS-STEM Program?

-To be eligible for admission and qualify for the free services offered through SSS-STEM, students must be a U.S. citizen or Permanent Resident, demonstrate academic need, major or minor in a STEM discipline, and meet one of the following eligibility criteria:
+To be eligible for acceptance and qualify for the free services offered through SSS-STEM, students must be a U.S. citizen or Permanent Resident, demonstrate academic need, major or minor in a STEM discipline, and meet one of the following eligibility criteria:

 - Be a first-generation college student and/or,